Revenir au site

 The French revolution, starting in 1789, was a time of largescale political upheaval.
 Inspired by the age of Enlightenment and the American revolution, and catalysed by France’s poor financial situation which further aggravated the living conditions of the population, the revolutionaries’ primary aim was to install equality before the law and abolish the privileges of the clergy and nobility.

 A milestone of the revolution was the Declaration of the Rights of Man and of the Citizen of 1789.
 However, the rights proclaimed in this document were only applicable to so-called active citizens: French men who were older than 25 and paid a certain amount of taxes.
-Women, enslaved people, foreigners and others were left out of the equation.
+Women, enslaved people, foreigners, and others were left out of the equation.

 This stirred much anger among the female population, who had played an active role in the revolution.
 During the Women’s March to Versailles in October 1789, several thousand women gathered in Paris to walk to Versailles to confront King Louis XVI on the scarcity of bread and rising prices.
 The crowd grew and soon incorporated demands of political reform and calls for a constitutional monarchy.
 After a siege and violent confrontation, the King returned to Paris with the protesters, marking the event as a significant trigger for reforms.
-Following this protest, the “Women’s Petition to the National Assembly” was presented to the revolutionary legislative body by Etta Palm d’Aelders and Nicolas de Condorcet, the latter of whom is said to have declared "he who votes against the right of another, whatever the religion, color, or sex of that other, has henceforth abjured his own".
+Following this protest, the “Women’s Petition to the National Assembly” was presented to the revolutionary legislative body by Etta Palm d’Aelders and Nicolas de Condorcet, the latter of whom is said to have declared that "he who votes against the right of another, whatever the religion, color, or sex of that other, has henceforth abjured his own".
 However, the demands for equal rights for women were not accepted.

-Olympe de Gouges therefore took matters into her own hands in 1791, by writing the “Declaration of the Rights of Woman and the Female Citizen”.
-This act countered Rousseau’s widespread view on confining women to the roles of mothers and wives, and confronted contemporary scientists declaring the female psychology and anatomy as inferior and unreasonable, deeming women incapable of partaking in political decision making.
-In addition, their input was seen as redundant as they were expected to hold identical views as men, who in turn were said to have the interests of their family in mind anyways.
+Olympe de Gouges, therefore, took matters into her own hands in 1791, by writing the Declaration of the Rights of Woman and the Female Citizen.
+This act countered Rousseau’s widespread view on confining women to the roles of mothers and wives and confronted contemporary scientists declaring the female psychology and anatomy as inferior and unreasonable, deeming women incapable of partaking in political decision-making.
+In addition, their input was seen as redundant as they were expected to hold identical views as men, who in turn were said to have the interests of their family in mind anyway.

 Rebelling against what was perceived as their “natural callings” of domesticity and submission, women engaged in revolutionary organisations and continued to fight for political and legal rights.

-The Aftermath
+The aftermath

 This activism deflated under Napoleon, whose Civil Code (1804) declared women to be incapable beings, before the Bourbon restoration re-established traditionalist policies after his fall in 1814, such as the prohibition of divorce.

-The second half of the 19th century is considered the beginning of the French first wave of feminism in our modern world.
+The second half of the 19th century is traditionally considered the beginning of the first wave of French feminism in our modern world.
 After the previous events had inspired the rise of theoretical feminism, the Paris Commune (revolutionary government ruling Paris) of 1871 aroused radical female-driven action.
-Women founded unions and committees to fight for various issues like wage equality, the right to divorce and to education, as well as dismantling the distinction between legitimate and natural children.
+Women founded unions and committees to fight for various issues like wage equality, the right to divorce, and education, as well as dismantling the distinction between legitimate and natural children.
 They built barricades and took part in violent confrontations.
 Prominent figures include Louise Michel, a teacher who joined the National Guard, and the journalist André Léo, who provided support to underprivileged women.

 It was only in the beginning of the 20th century that the suffragettes movement travelled from Great Britain to France, but starting with the first voting on the issue in 1914, all attempts remained unsuccessful until 1944.
 France was therefore one of the last European countries to introduce female suffrage.
-“Indigenous Muslim” women of French Alegria however were only granted voting rights in 1958.
-As time passed, women’s causes gained more supporters, and especially the two world wars loosened traditional gender roles and challenged the stereotype of physical and mental inferiority.
+Indigenous Muslim women of French Alegria were only granted voting rights in 1958.
+As time passed, women’s causes gained more supporters, and especially the two world wars loosened traditional gender roles and challenged the stereotypes of physical and mental inferiority.

 With a second wave of feminism gaining momentum in several countries starting in the 1960s, the French feminist movement achieved its peak after the period of civil unrest in May 1968.
-Beforehand, forerunners like Simone de Beauvoir, an existentialist philosopher and activist who famously published “The Second Sex” in 1949, paved the way to an increasing personal and bodily autonomy of French women.
-Married women were allowed to work without their husband’s approval in 1965, and birth control was legalised in 1967 (although the conservative government blocked its implementation for a few years after).
+Beforehand, forerunners like Simone de Beauvoir, an existentialist philosopher and activist who famously published The Second Sex in 1949, paved the way to an increasing personal and bodily autonomy of French women.
+Married women were allowed to work without their husband’s authorisation in 1965, and birth control was legalised in 1967 (although the conservative government blocked its implementation for a few years after).
 The Women’s Liberation Movement was founded after the protests of 1968, in connection with the American Women’s Lib and student movements.
-Its activism echoed the second wave feminist slogan that “the personal is political”.
+Its activism echoed the second-wave feminist slogan that “the personal is political”.

 In 1970, men’s authority over their family was abolished, meaning that legal decisions concerning children were no longer solely made by the father.
 A 1985 reform ended a father’s sole power to manage the children’s possessions.

 During the time period of what is considered the third wave of feminism, starting in the 1990s, several legal breakthroughs ensued.
 Workplace sexual harassment was subjected to legal consequences in 1992 and marital rape was criminalised in 1994.
-Recent changes include the removal of the title “Mademoiselle” in official documents in 2012, or a law against street sexual harassment passed in 2018.
+Recent changes include the removal of the title “Mademoiselle” in official documents in 2012, and a law against street sexual harassment passed in 2018.

 When it comes to political representation, France had a very low number of female delegates after their candidacy was permitted in 1944.
 In 1946, the National Assembly was made up of 5% women, while nearly 50 years later, in 1993, women constituted 6%.